Racial segregation: South Africa

 The apartheid system carried out by Afrikaner minority rule enacted a nationwide social policy "separate development" with the National Party victory in the 1948 general election, following the "colour bar"-discriminatory legislation dating back to the beginning of the Union of South Africa and the Boer republics before which, while repressive to Black South Africans along with other minorities, had not gone nearly so far.

 Apartheid laws can be generally divided into following acts.
 Firstly, the Population Registration Act in 1950 classified residents in South Africa into four racial groups: "black", "white", "Coloured", and "Indian" and noted their racial identities on their identifications.
 Secondly, the Group Areas Act in 1950 assigned different regions according to different races.
 People were forced to live in their corresponding regions and the action of passing the boundaries without a permit was made illegal, extending pass laws that had already curtailed black movement.
 Thirdly, under the Reservation of Separate Amenities Act in 1953, amenities in public areas, like hospitals, universities and parks, were labeled separately according to particular races.
 In addition, the Bantu Education Act in 1953 segregated national education in South Africa as well.
 Additionally, the government of the time enforced the pass laws, which deprived Black South Africans of their right to travel freely within their own country.
 Under this system Black South Africans were severely restricted from urban areas, requiring authorisation from a white employer to enter.

 Uprisings and protests against apartheid appeared immediately when apartheid arose.
 As early as 1949, the Youth League of the African National Congress (ANC) advocated the ending of apartheid and suggested fighting against racial segregation by various methods.
 During the following decades, hundreds of anti-apartheid actions occurred, including those of the Black Consciousness Movement, students' protests, labor strikes, and church group activism etc. In 1991, the Abolition of Racially Based Land Measures Act was passed, repealing laws enforcing racial segregation, including the Group Areas Act.
 In 1994, Nelson Mandela won in the first multiracial democratic election in South Africa.
 His success fulfilled the ending of apartheid in South African history.

-Despite this, the legacy of apartheid and segregationism is still ongoing to this day in South Africa with high racial inequality in post-apartheid South Africa.
+Contemporary South Africa shows high racial segregation.